 Statistics indicate only 10 percent of adults lose cognitive abilities to the degree that a dementia diagnosis is warranted.
 Ensuring optimal mental health requires adopting certain lifestyle habits.
 Seniors must eat a healthy diet rich in produce while avoiding meats and other foods containing high levels of fat and sugar.
 Routinely exercising the mind and body keeps neurons healthy and nutrient-rich blood flowing to the brain.

 If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of home care.
-Carmichael Home Care Assistance provides professional in-home caregivers around the clock to help seniors live longer, happier, and healthier lives.
+Fair Oaks Home Care Assistance provides professional in-home caregivers around the clock to help seniors live longer, happier, and healthier lives.

 2. Physical Health Definitely Worsens

 Too often, people see older adults as physically feeble or living with any number of debilitating medical conditions.
 However, the majority of seniors enjoy physically healthy lifestyles thanks to eating foods that provide sufficient nutrition and engaging in routine exercise, which ensures the ability to maintain balance, flexibility, and strength.